Welcome to the Pforzheimer PreMed page!

 After your House application has been submitted, the Academic Coordinator will contact you with the link to a google sheet that will be used for further communication and record keeping.

 May - Letters of Recommendation from spring semester professors are due in House Office May 1

 June – Work on AMCAS including personal statement, finalize school list (submit to AMCAS by July 1)

-August – Composite letter finished by committee and uploaded to Virtual Evals
+August – Composite letter finished by committee and uploaded to AMCAS on August 15.